sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 In my case, I will move things around a little bit in the code, but the overal state of the infrastructure remains the same.

 ### Step 1 - Jenkins job enhancement
 Before I begin, some changes will be made to the Jenkins job - as it is now, every new change in the code create a separate directory which is not very convenient when I want to run some commands from one place.
 Besides, it consumes space on Jenkins serves with each subsequent change.
-I will enhance it by introducing a new Jenkins project/job - will require `Copy Artifact` plugin.
+I will enhance it by introducing a new Jenkins project/job - this will require `Copy Artifact` plugin.

 1. From the `Jenkins-Ansible` server, created a new directory called `ansible-config-artifact` - here I will store all artifacts after each build.
 >